A Wasserstein perspective of Vanilla GANs: Oracle inequality for Vanilla GANs in Wasserstein distance

 To allow for a dimension reduction setting, we adopt the miss-specified setting from \citet[Theorem 1]{vardanyan2023}.
 In this scenario we can conclude statistical guarantees for Vanilla GANs that are comparable to the results obtained for Wasserstein GANs by \citet[Theorem 2]{Schreuder2020}.
-Since \Cref{L2_penalty} does not show equivalence of the Vanilla GAN distance and the Wasserstein distance, we lose a square root in the rate.
+In view of \Cref{L2_penalty} we expect a slower rate of convergence compared to Wasserstein GANs.

-\begin{theorem} Let $L > 2, B \in(0,\infty]$ and $M>0$.
+\begin{theorem} Let $L > 2, B \in[1,\infty]$ and $M>0$.
 The empirical risk minimizer $\hat{G}_n$ from \eqref{G_hat_standard} with $\mathcal W=\Lip(L, B)$ satisfies